 So you have just begun your blogging journey and you’re feeling overwhelmed already?
 I know, I can understand that you are scared at the thought of maintaining and growing your newly found blog.
 Blogging will not lead you to an overnight success, rather it takes months or even years for you to reach those great heights.
 Remember that your blog won’t get ranked quickly and start getting thousands of visitors within the first few months after you’ve started blogging.
 It is a long process of hard work and creating quality content along with adequate marketing.

-The number one mistake many new bloggers make is that, they look at professional bloggers (people who blog for their living) and wish that it was them.
+The number one mistake many new bloggers make is that they look at professional bloggers (people who blog for their living) and wish that it was them.
 They don’t realize the failures, hardships and hard work behind the success of those bloggers.
 Not everyone was lucky enough to have enough money to fund their blogs.
-Most of them started out with their pocket-money of with some meagre amount of money they had and then they worked hard, created quality content, earned some decent money and invested it back into their blog to make it grow big.
+Most of them started out with their pocket-money of with some meager amount of money they had and then they worked hard, created quality content, earned some decent money and invested it back into their blog to make it grow big.

 Now, here are some blogging tips that you need to know right away –